isaiahaiasi/knights-travails/README.md

 ## The Problem

-Given a [Knight](https://en.wikipedia.org/wiki/Knight_(chess)) on a chessboard, find the shortest path it can take between two points.
+Given a [Knight](https://en.wikipedia.org/wiki/Knight_(chess)) on a chess board, find the shortest path it can take between two points.

 ## Solution